paragonie/sapient/README.md

   * `composer require paragonie/slim-sapient`
 * [Zend Framework Diactoros Sapient Adapter](https://github.com/paragonie/zend-diactoros-sapient)
   * `composer require paragonie/zend-diactoros-sapient`

+If your framework correctly implements PSR-7, you most likely do not need an adapter.
+However, some adapters provide convenience methods that make rapid development easier.

 To learn more about adapters, see [the documentation for `AdapterInterface`](docs/Internals/Adapter/AdapterInterface.md).